 Figure 5-6.
 Percent combustion completeness versus the air-fuel ratio of the engine.

+The x-axis is in log scale.

 While engines with higher air-fuel ratios tended to exhaust more fuel, engines with lower air-fuel ratios tended to emit a larger percentage of their fuel as reactive organic compounds, including carbonyls and alkenes.
 Figure 5-7 shows that carbonyls and alkenes+acetylene tended to increase as air-fuel ratios decreased.
 Exhaust from engines with air-fuel ratios greater than three had the lowest concentrations of these compounds.